 The objective of the health & safety audit is to evaluate the effectiveness of the company’s safety effort and make recommendations which lead to a reduction in accidents and minimization of loss potential.
 Safety audits are an important part of a company’s control system and these checks ensure that deteriorating standards are detected.

 Health & safety audits are conducted in order to assess the degree of compliance with the applicable safety regulatory requirements and with the procedural provisions of a Safety Management System (SMS) if one is in place.
 They are intended to provide assurance of the safety management functions, including staffing, compliance with applicable regulations, levels of competency and training.

 Safety audits are used to ensure that:

-- Organizations Safety Management System has a sound structure and adequate staffing levels;
+- An organization’s Safety Management System has a sound structure and adequate staffing levels;

-- The required level of personnel competency and training to operate equipment and facilities and to maintain their levels of performance is achieved;
+- That the required level of personnel competency and training to operate equipment and facilities is achieved;

 - Equipment performance is adequate for the safety levels of the service provided;

 - Effective arrangements exist for promoting safety, monitoring safety performance and processing safety issues;